IVDA-TXYZ/IVDA_Dash_Project/Project Work Log.md

 challenge:
-Genre one song may have different genres, not suitable to use color to show
+- Genre: one song may have different genres, not suitable to use color to show

-Features are chosen with a range, instead of exact value, so, popularity can't be predicted directly.
+- Features are chosen with a range, instead of exact value, so, popularity can't be predicted directly.

-Use min/max or legally min/max to describe range?
+- Use min/max or legally min/max to describe range?

+- Not linear-related, it's hard to find relations between features and related popularity